 A car engine combines air and gasoline in the combustion chamber to create power.
 This air reaches the engine through an air filter that works to keep out road debris, dirt, bugs, and other contaminants that can damage the engine.
-At the same time, the air filter must allow enough air to reach the engine so that it can perform effectively.
+At the same time, the air filter must allow enough air to reach the engine so it can perform effectively.
 Over time, the air filter can become dirty and clogged, and the lack of air can affect the overall performance of your car.

+2. Misfiring Engine.
 Restricted air supply from a dirty air filter results in unburnt fuel exiting the engine in the form of soot residue.
 This soot accumulates on the spark plug, which in turn cannot deliver the necessary spark to combust the air-fuel mixture.
-You’ll notice that the engine does not start up easily, misfires, or jerks roughly.
+You’ll notice the engine does not start up easily, misfires, or jerks roughly as a result.

 3. Unusual Engine Sounds.
 In normal circumstances, when your car is stationary with the engine turned on, you should sense the smooth rotation of the engine in the form of subtle vibrations.
 If you notice your car vibrating excessively or hear coughing or popping noises, it is often from a clogged air filter causing dirtying or damaging a spark plug.